jigarjain/datepalm/README.md

 ## Security Note

-This implementation uses client-side API calls with your OpenAI API key exposed in the browser.
-For production use, consider implementing a backend proxy to secure your API credentials.
+This implementation uses server-side API routes to securely communicate with OpenAI, keeping your API key safe from client-side exposure.

 ## License